 Here’s how it works:

 Your body’s preferred source of energy is fats.
-It’s a much slower burning fuel and more efficient for your body to use.
-However, due to the abundance of carbohydrates that we intake on a daily basis in the western world, our body burns the carbohydrates rather than fat.
-So, when we take in more carbohydrates than are needed for energy, our body stores the rest as fat “just in case” for later (leftover from when we needed to store fat in case we couldn’t find food for weeks).
+Fat is a much slower burning fuel, and it’s more efficient for your body to use.
+However, due to the abundance of carbohydrates that we consume on a daily basis in the western world, our bodies burn the carbohydrates rather than fat.
+So, when we take in more carbohydrates than are needed for energy, our bodies stores the rest as fat for later “just in case” (this process is left over from when we needed to store fat in case we couldn’t find food for weeks).

-Fortunately (or unfortunately, depending on how you look at it), most people will never really be in danger of “not eating.”
-We almost never have to resort to using our fat stores for energy, so instead of us eventually burning the fat we’re storing on our body, we simply add to it, over and over and over again.
-A pretty good explanation of why there’s such an obesity problem in the United States and abroad.
+Fortunately (or unfortunately, depending on how you look at it), most people will never really be in danger of “not eating”.
+We almost never have to resort to using our fat stores for energy, so instead of us eventually burning the fat we’re storing in our bodies, we simply add to it, over and over and over again.
+This is a pretty good explanation of why there’s such an obesity problem in the United States and abroad.

-The Paleo Diet changes a lot of this by doing one simple thing: it removes a lot of the simple carbohydrates from your diet.
+The paleo diet changes a lot of this by doing one simple thing: removing a lot of the simple carbohydrates from your diet.

-When this happens, your body no longer can get away with using cheap carbohydrates for energy, it’s forced to use the fat stores.
+When this happens, your body can no longer get away with using cheap carbohydrates for energy, and it’s forced to use the fat stores.
 That’s good!
-This is how it works.
+This is how it works:

-Without the constant influx of cheap carbohydrates being turned into sugar, your blood sugar drops to a normal level and your insulin levels begin to regulate.
+Without the constant influx of cheap carbohydrates being turned into sugar, your blood sugar drops to a normal level, and your insulin levels begin to regulate.
 Regulated insulin levels allow a process called lipolysis to occur.
 Lipolysis is the process of your body releasing triglicerides (fat stores) to be burned as energy.
-That’s a bunch of big words to say that by reducing the amount of cheap carbohydrates in your system, literally allows you to start the process of burning fat.
+That’s a bunch of big words which basically means that, by reducing the amount of cheap carbohydrates in your system, the paleo diet allows your body to start the process of burning fat.
 Thanks paleo!

-It’s easy to make a jump from “eat less carbs” to “all carbs are bad for you.”
+It’s easy to make a jump from “eat fewer carbs” to “all carbs are bad for you”".
 There’s definitely a sliding scale.
-Chances are you’ve heard of simple vs. complex carbohydrates and while that can be a little complicated, the biggest question you’re looking at is how fast your body turns the carbohydrate into sugar.
+Chances are you’ve heard of simple vs. complex carbohydrates, and while that can be a little complicated, the biggest question you’re looking at is how fast your body turns the carbohydrate into sugar.
 Ones that make the transformation quickly are considered “simple” (and you’ll want to avoid them), while ones that take longer to break down are considered more “complex” (you can eat these in moderation).

-Simple carbs break into sugar quicker and trigger a bigger insulin response.
-When your insulin levels are elevated, it prevents your body from burning fat through a process called lipolysis.
-That’s the main reason it’s recommended you stay away from simple carbohydrates like white bread and pasta – they’re not much better than eating straight sugar!
+Simple carbs break into sugar quicker, and trigger a bigger insulin response.
+When your insulin levels are elevated, your body is prevented from burning fat through a process called lipolysis.
+That’s the main reason it’s recommended that you stay away from simple carbohydrates like white bread and pasta.
+Eating them is not much better than eating straight sugar!

-No. Not in the traditional sense that you’ve heard all your life.
+No. Not in the way that you’ve heard all your life.

-Most people think that fat is to be avoided because your body takes it directly from your food and sticks it right onto your thighs – right?
-Well…not really.
+Most people think that fat is to be avoided because your body takes it directly from your food, and sticks it right onto your thighs, right?
+Well…that’s not really what happens.

-See your body’s preferred source of energy is actually fat.
+See, your body’s preferred source of energy is actually fat.
 Yup, you read that right.
 Fat is a longer lasting and slower burning fuel than carbohydrates.
-Because of this, when you stop shoving simple carbohydrates and sugar in your mouth day after day, your body resorts to burning body fat for energy – energy, that up until that point, was sitting on your body jiggling around.
-It was being unused because you were getting way more energy than you needed through simple basic sugars of simple carbohydrates.
+Because of this, when you stop shoving simple carbohydrates and sugar in your mouth day after day, your body resorts to burning body fat for energy – energy that, up until that point, was sitting on your body jiggling around.
+It was unused because you were getting way more energy than you needed through simple basic sugars of simple carbohydrates.